SU-SWS/template_warehouse/jira_templates_md/task_request_template.md

 ### Definition of done

-What work needs to be completed?
+What needs to be completed to close this ticket?

 #### Accessibility checks
 * No new HTML warnings or errors